 Sunflowers: symbols of happiness

 Sunflowers had a special significance for Van Gogh.
-He made 11 paintings of them.
+He made seven versions of them.

 Yellow, for him, was an emblem of happiness – in Dutch literature, the sunflower was a symbol of devotion and loyalty.
 In their various stages of decay, these flowers also remind us of the cycle of life and death.